drdanick/dotfiles/README.md

 Assuming you cloned the repositories submodules, all that's required to set vim up is to copy .vimrc and .vim/ to your home folder.

-To install the vim plugins, start vim and enter the command `PluginInstall`.
+To install the vim plugins, start vim and enter the command `:PluginInstall`.

 Tmux